Multi-kink brane in Gauss-Bonnet gravity and its stability: Brane solutions

 Similarly, we can also find other brane world solutions for a given superpotential with our method given in the last section.
 This method is powerful in the GB brane model and can be generalized to brane models in other gravity theories.

 From the above three typical examples of multi-kink brane solutions, we see that the warp factors with even kink solutions seem fatter than the ones with odd kink solutions.
 The energy densities and scalar potentials of multi-kink scalar fields are obviously different for different numbers of kinks.
 In these solutions we can not distinguish the number of kinks from the warp factor.
 This is because the influence of the multi-kink scalar field to the warp factor is too small.
 With some suitable superpotentials, the influence to the warp factor can be seen.
 We also find that the GB term plays an important role in finding multi-kink scalar field solutions.
-For the above three superpotentials, we do not find multi-kink brane solutions in general relativity, but with the GB term we can.
-So, in brane world scenario, the GB term could lead to richer brane structure, which is a new feature of GB gravity.
+When $\tilde \alpha=0$ the scalar field in these three cases could not be multi-kink scalar fields, at most single kink scalar fields.
+When $\tilde \alpha \neq 0$ the scalar fields could be multi-kink scalar fields.
+So that the GB term could lead to richer brane structure.
+Note that the superpotentials contain polynomial and nonpolynomial contributions and can be seen as three extensions of the superpotential in Ref. \cite{Low:2000pq}.
+With these contributions from the nonpolynomial and the GB term, the multi-kink scalar fields can be gotten.